richardlau/adoptium.infrastructurewiki/Ansible-AWX.md

 - USERNAME: root
 - SSH PRIVATE KEY: <Obviously this is private!>
 - PRIVATE KEY PASSPHRASE: <This is private too!>

+For Windows machiens we need to authenticate with a password.
+Since our passwords are different across each machine we create a credential which will prompt on each template deployment as follows:

+- NAME: `Windows credentia`
+- DESCRIPTION: Select pasword on launch
+- ORGANISATION: AdoptOpenJDK
+- CREDENTIAL TYPE: Machine
+- USERNAME: Administrator
+- PASSWORD: Blank with `Prompt on launch` checked.

 ## TEMPLATES